enermaps/enermaps/README.md

+The EnerMaps project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement N°884161.

-enermaps is a rewrite of the hotmaps.
+EnerMaps is a rewrite of Hotmaps Horizon 2020 project.

 # Development
 First you need to have docker installed on your machine.